lubino/webJS/README.md

-# webJS: HTML2JavaScript conversion tool
+# webJS: HTML2JS compiler for Single Page Interface web apps
 Browser-side MVP component based framework for single page interface written in JavaScript.
 See http://lubino.github.com/webJS/ for more info.

 JavaScript library for online/offline web pages and apps.